Slivo-fr/TranqRotate/README.md

 - Automatically send messages to notify others player about your tranq success or fail, hopefully you won't have to bother with that crappy macro anymore !
 - Display the list of raid hunters
+- Display offline and dead status on hunters frames
 - Allow player to re-order players between two groups : main rotation and backup
 - Synchronize rotation order between player using the addon
-- Whisper backup hunters (if there is backup) or next rotation hunter if you miss your tranqshot
+- Allow player to broadcast the configured rotation and backup group to the raid
 - Provide a real time visual feedback about the rotation status, even if no one else use the addon in your raid
 - Synchronize tranqshot casts to other player using the addon
-- Allow player to broadcast the configured rotation and backup group to the raid
-- Display offline and dead status on hunters frames
+- Whisper backup hunters (if there is backup) or next rotation hunter if you miss your tranqshot
 - Test mode out of raid using arcane shot
 - Play a sound when you are next on rotation
 - Show an alert and play a sound when you need to use your tranqshot
 - Display the tranq cooldown of each hunter
+- Display the frenzy cooldown of each boss

 ## Usage